Skip to content

 Is Right to Buy available throughout the UK?

 The full Right to Buy scheme is only available in England.
-It’s no longer available in Scotland or Wales.
+It’s no longer available in Scotland, Wales or Northern Ireland.

 Getting a mortgage